severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 1, Scene 1.md

 ==126==I may not go in without your worship; they will not sit till you come.

 **SLEN.**
-==127==I’ faith, I’ll eat nothing.
+==127==I’faith, I’ll eat nothing.
 I thank you as much as though I did.

 **ANNE.**
 ==128==I pray you, sir, walk in.